 Bar Harbor is a quintessential Maine family vacation destination.
 Many families stay here while visiting Acadia National Park, where gorgeous scenery awaits.
 Be sure to make the windy drive up Cadillac Mountain for the park’s best views.
 Also check out Thunder Hole, where—when the waves crash—they sound just like thunder.
 Whale, seal and Atlantic Puffin viewing tours are popular here, too.
 Downtown Bar Harbor itself is adorable, with cute restaurants, shops and ice cream parlors galore.

 When you think East Coast, we bet you think New York City.
 It’s certainly a place every family should see at least once!
-Broadway shows, Time Square, countless museums and Central Park are just a few of things families can enjoy on an East Coast vacation to New York City.
+Broadway shows, Time Square, countless museums and Central Park are just a few of the things families can enjoy on an East Coast vacation to New York City.
 Of course, New York City is especially magical during the Macy’s Thanksgiving Day Parade!
-High-rise hotels are the place to stay here, and be prepared for some version of public transportation (subway, taxi, walking or car-share service), as it’s the easiest way to explore the city.
+Be prepared for some version of public transportation (subway, taxi, walking or car-share service), as it’s the easiest way to explore the city.

 Recommended Hotel: Conrad New York